solanoamy/quick-portfolio/index.md

 [Clear Paths PHL](https://solanoamy.github.io/engagement-project/)

 Clear Paths PHL is a concept navigation app to improve pedestrian safety in Philadelphia, particularly for people with limited mobility and vision.
 It generates a walking route and displays potential obstructions, such as santiation schedules, historical parking violation data, and the locations of missing curb ramps that the user may come across.
-There is also a user-reporting system where users can violate obstructions they come across.
+There is also a user reporting system where users can report any obstructions they come across.
 User reporting feature is no longer functional as it requires maintenance of a cloud database, and the project was created for a JavaScript class.
-Future iterations of the app would include route generation that minimizes the possibility of obstructions and robust voice features.
+Future iterations of the app would include route generation that minimizes encounters with obstructions and robust voice features.

 <img src="images/ped_app.jpeg?raw=true"/>